 » continue steadfast in Bible study and prayer.

-» be willing to sacrifice the desires of our human nature which wants to be disobedient to God.
+» be willing to sacrifice the desires of our human nature, which wants to be disobedient to God.

 » use our faith even though the "old man" frequently revives and attempts to dominate us as it did in sinful Egypt.

 Sanctification is a crucial biblical doctrine concerning the way we live our lives before God.
 As early as Abraham, God's charge is, "I am Almighty God; walk before Me, and be blameless" (Genesis 17:1).
-This clearly shows that God demands holiness to be essential to any relationship with Him.
+This shows that God demands holiness to be essential to any relationship with Him.
 We who are in Christ are Abraham's seed (Galatians 3:29), and as his children, things required of him are also required of us.

-The Greek word hagiamos, translated "sanctification," "holiness" and "consecration," indicates the process of being made, remaining and progressing in holiness.
-Just as the Israelites could not free themselves from Egypt, save themselves from the death angel and part the Red Sea to be ready to make the covenant with God, neither can any man make himself holy.
+The Greek word hagiamos, translated "sanctification," "holiness" and "consecration," indicates the process of being made, remaining, and progressing in holiness.
+Just as the Israelites could not free themselves from Egypt, save themselves from the Death Angel, and part the Red Sea to be ready to make the covenant with God, neither can any man make himself holy.
 Sanctification is the result of God making someone holy.
 Notice II Thessalonians 2:13: "But we are bound to give thanks to God always for you, brethren beloved by the Lord, because God from the beginning chose you for salvation through sanctification by the Spirit and belief in the truth."
-I Peter 1:2 adds, "Elect according to the foreknowledge of God the Father, in sanctification of the Spirit, forobedience and sprinkling of the blood of Jesus Christ."
+I Peter 1:2 adds, "Elect according to the foreknowledge of God the Father, in sanctification of the Spirit, for obedience and sprinkling of the blood of Jesus Christ."

-Though we cannot make ourselves holy, once God has made us holy, we become very important players in whether we remain holy and progress in holiness.
+Though we cannot make ourselves holy, once God has made us holy, we become important players in whether we remain holy and progress in holiness.
 Once we are consecrated as holy by God, our pilgrimage to the Kingdom of God truly begins in earnest.
-We are at that critical point which Deuteronomy 30:15-20 describes.
+We are at that critical point that Deuteronomy 30:15-20 describes.